 Accreditation

+Accreditors, the federal government, and states form a triad charged with shared accountability for the institutional quality of postsecondary, degree-granting colleges and universities in the United States.
 In the United States, accreditation is the primary process for assuring and improving the quality of higher education institutions.
 Accreditation is a self-regulatory, peer review process based on rigorous standards.
-Although common standards are articulated for participating institutions, they are interpreted in the context of each institution’s unique characteristics and mission.
+Although common standards are articulated for participating institutions as required by federal regulations, they are interpreted in the context of each institution’s unique characteristics and mission.

-In addition, specific academic programs may have program accreditors that focus on measures of quality associated with their particular academic discipline or field.
-These program commissions are in turn reviewed by the Council on Higher Education Agencies (CHEA).
+In addition, specific academic programs at Baylor may have program accreditors that focus on measures of quality associated with their particular academic discipline or field.
+Many of these program commissions are in turn reviewed by the Council on Higher Education Agencies (CHEA) for their effectiveness in advancing academic quality and serving higher education, students and the public.

 Although these accreditation commissions are non-governmental agencies, they do review some federal policies for compliance, and serve as a mechanism for authorizing federal financial aid through the U.S. Department of Education (USDE).